 Before you start to copy the protected DVD to ISO image on Mac, you should have:

-- Get the SuperDrive or a non-Apple drive if the Mac doesn't contain an interanl disc drive;
+- Get the SuperDrive or a non-Apple drive if the Mac doesn't contain an internal disc drive;

 - Make sure your Mac has enough space available.
 As the ISO image is a 1:1 copy of the protected DVD, an ISO image from a single DVD can take up to 4.5GB.

-- Free download the protected DVD copy software on Mac, it's fully compatible with the latest macOS Monterey.
-Now follow the steps to a DVD on a Mac.
+- Free download the protected DVD copy software on Mac, it's fully compatible with the latest macOS Ventura.
+Now, proceed with the steps to burn a copyrighted DVD on a Mac.

 Step 1: Insert the DVD into the Mac's disk drive, or your SuperDrive or non-Apple drive.
 Then run the copy software.
 From the main interface, hit the "DVD Disc" button.
-Then it will allow you to select and load the encrypted DVD you'd like to copy.
+It will allow you to select and load the encrypted DVD you'd like to copy.

 Step 2: It may take a few seconds to read the disc and detect the correct title.
-Then a preset profiles window appears.
-To copy the protected DVD to DVD on Mac, go to DVD Backup -> Main Title Content Copy/Clone DVD to ISO Image as it supports making 1:1 DVD copy on macOS, after which you can burn to DVD.
+Then a preset profile window appears.
+To copy a protected DVD to DVD on Mac, go to DVD Backup -> Main Title Content Copy/Clone DVD to ISO Image as it supports making a 1:1 DVD copy on macOS, after which you can burn it to DVD.

-You can also create a copy of DVD on Mac in digital MP4, MOV, MKV, AVI, WMV, M4V, and 350+ output profile.
+You can also create a copy of DVD on Mac in digital MP4, MOV, MKV, AVI, WMV, M4V, and 350+ output profiles.

 Step 3: Click the "Browse" button and set an output folder on your Mac to save the copied ISO image file.

-Step 4: Hit "RUN" button to start.
+Step 4: Hit the "RUN" button to start.
 Minutes later, you will get a DRM-free ISO image copy of the protected DVD on Mac.
-Then eject the original protected DVD from the Mac disk drive, and follow Step 2 to burn the ISO Image to another disc.
+Then eject the original protected DVD from the Mac's disk drive, and follow Step 2 to burn DVD video to another disc.

 Step 2.
-Copy the Protected DVD Video to DVD on Mac
+Burn Copywrited DVD to DVD on Mac

 How to burn the copied protected DVD video to a DVD on Mac?
 As we are on a Mac, there are multiple ways to do it.

-Option 1: Copy DVD to DVD on Mac via Finder
+Option 1: Copy Protected DVD to DVD on Mac via Finder

-Finder is the most universal method to copy DVD from ISO image and works on almost all the macOS later than El Capitan, including Monterey.
+Finder is the most universal method to copy DVD from ISO image and works on almost all versions of macOS later than El Capitan, including Ventura.
 Finder only supports burning non-protected ISO image files to a blank DVD.
-So this is why we need to rip a protected DVD to video_TS on Mac first.
+This is why we need to copy a protected DVD to video_TS on Mac first.
 It's extremely easy to do it.

-- Insert a blank a writable disc into the Mac's disk drive.
+Step 1: Insert a blank writable disc into the Mac's disk drive.
 Then open a new Finder window, navigate to the ISO image file and single click on it to select.

-- Next, on the Finder menu bar, click on File > select Burn Disk Image at the bottom of the list.
+Step 2: Next, on the Finder menu bar, click on File > select Burn Disk Image at the bottom of the list.
 You can also right-click on the ISO image file and choose Burn Disk Image.
-It will then start the burn process immediately.
+It will then start the burning process immediately.

-Option 2: Copy DVD ISO Image to DVD on Mac with Disk Utility
+Option 2: Burn Protected DVD to DVD on Mac with Disk Utility

-- From the File menu, choose Open Disk Image and select the ISO to be burned.
-You can see the ISO file from the list of volumes.
+Step 2: From the File menu, choose Open Disk Image and select the ISO file to be burned.
+You can see the ISO file in the list of volumes.

-- Click on "Burn" in the Disk Utility main window.
-Then it will start to burn and you will receive confirmation once the DVD is burned to DVD disc successfully.
+Step 3: Click on "Burn" in the Disk Utility main window.
+Then it will start to burn, and you will receive confirmation once the DVD is successfully burned to a DVD disc.

 If you have any problem, see how to fix Disk Utility won't copy DVD on Mac errors